 Acrylics + Mother of Pearl – The pink acrylic (Rowmark Colorhues – Passionfruit) and the white mother of pearl are from Johnson Plastics Plus

-Even though I just bought this mother of pearl laminate a few weeks ago it seems it may be discontinued.
+Even though I just bought the white mother of pearl laminate a few weeks ago it seems it may be discontinued at JPP